lizhang20/missing-semester-2020/4_data_wrangling/solutions.md

 - Which combinations donot occur?

-3. `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt` well? alternative ways?
+3. Does `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt` work well?
+Any alternative ways?

-no, the `input.txt` will be empty.
+No, the `input.txt` will be empty.

-use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`
+Use `sed s/REGEX/SUBSTITUTION/ input.txt > output.txt`

+or

+`sed -i s/REGEX/SUBSTITUTION/ input.txt` on Linux

+or

+`sed -i '' 's/REGEX/SUBSTITUTE/ input.txt'` or `sed -i -e 's/REGEX/SUBSTITUTE/ input.txt'` when using FreeBSD `sed`.